sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 The RX/TX pins on this shield are connected to the upload of the standard R3/R4 board footprint.
 These lines go through the switch, which allows you to choose whether to talk to the Digi XBee or the digital RX/TX pins.
 Generally speaking, you will want to disconnect the UART lines when uploading to the R3/R4 board.

+!!! info
+	Using Digital RX/TX with the ESP32 requires familiarity with Software Serial or "Hardware" Serial.
+If using the Artemis module, note that it will not connect to the upload lines.

 <figure markdown>
 [![UART Select Switch](assets/img/22131-XBee_Dev_Arduino_Shield-UARTSwitch.jpg){ width="400" }](assets/img/22131-XBee_Dev_Arduino_Shield-UARTSwitch.jpg "Click to enlarge")
 <figcaption markdown>UART Select Switch</figcaption>